 Suffolk students are eager to turn their big ideas into big businesses.

-The 2013 winners include Abdulla Alnajar, Nicholas Chammas, Bilal El Yaman, and Karan Gopwani.
-The students came up with a hands-free umbrella called Intrella (short for Intelligent Umbrella).
+Last year, Abdulla Alnajar, Nicholas Chammas, Bilal El Yaman, and Karan Gopwani won for their hands-free umbrella called Intrella (short for Intelligent Umbrella).
 The umbrella attaches to your backpack, is blue tooth enabled, and has a built-in thermostat.

 Tips From an Angel Investor

-If you want to participate in next year's trade show, Wunderlich has some advice for you.
+If you plan to participate in the next trade show, angel investor Roman Wunderlich (BSBA '10) has some advice for you.